 I haven’t actually talked with her personally, but she constantly provides useful information via email and Facebook groups that are very helpful.

 #5 Does the Proofread Anywhere course cover everything you need to know about how to make money as a proofreader?
+Does it fulfil the expectations that comes along with a proofread anywhere review?

 Yes, it covers everything that you need to know when starting out as a proofreader.
 Check this out!